-Business Applications MVP, Dynamics 365 Developer and Evangelist.
-I have over 17 years of CRM Software Development experience and 14 years of MS Dynamics CRM/365 Development experience.
-I build add-ons for Dynamics 365 and speak extensively via webinars, trainings, local user groups and schools.
-I am also a regular speaker at Dynamics 365 industry events.
+Microsoft Business Applications MVP, Dynamics 365, Power Platform and Azure Developer.
+I have over 15 years of CRM Software Development experience and 12 years of MS Dynamics CRM/365 Development experience.
+I build add-ons for Dynamics 365, blog and speak extensively via industry events, webinars, trainings, local user groups and schools.

 In this session we'll take a look at using a low-code approach to getting started with Power Virtual Agents and extending the capabilities of PVA using the Microsoft Bot Framework.
 Makers of all skill levels will learn how to create Bots using Power Virtual Agents and how the Power Platform's "no cliffs" design extends to creating Bots to allow for specific business scenarios that may not be able to be met out of the box.